-Metal Halide

-High Pressure Sodium (HPS)
+Metal Halide & High Pressure Sodium (HPS)

 It is interesting to note that the spectral output of these example HID lamps is not a smooth curve, but rather a series of "spikes".
-The spectral distribution shows that a significant portion of the light spectrum is in the green to yellow range (520~590nm), where the plants can make little use of the light (wavelengths), thus this light energy is largely wasted.
-Neither of the example lamps are generating significant amounts of red light.
+The spectral distribution shows that a significant portion of the light spectrum is in the green to yellow range (520~590nm), where the plants can make less use of the light (wavelengths), thus this light energy is largely wasted.
+Neither of the example lamps are generating significant amounts of red light, and neither type has a good match to the McCree curve or sunlight.